pippinbarr/cart253-2018/modules/core-commenting/core-commenting.md

 ## Comment your files

-- You should always write a comment at the top of every file (JavaScript most obviously, but this is true of HTML, CSS, etc. too)
+- You should always write a comment at the top of your script files
+- (Technically it's good practice to comment at the top of HTML and CSS files too.)

 ---